Cosmic-Infinity/ASCEE/README.md

 ## **How do I boogie some more?**

 What?
 You want more?
 Alright alright.
 See those variables in the code?
-Not all of them are meant to be touched.
-DO NOT TOUCH THEM ALL.
+Not all of them are meant to be touched. **DO NOT TOUCH THEM ALL**.
 Though you may touch these<p align="center">

 ⦿ `boolean inversion` : flag used to invert the colour space.
-Set it `ture` and the black and white will inversion.
+Set it `ture` and the black and white will invert.

 ⦿ `int compressionfactor` : Determines how much smaller the ascii art should be.
 Higher the numbe = more the compression = smaller the ascii art.
 Images have a lot of pixels, all of them can't be used for character based art.
 Therefore I also don't recommend setting this number to 1.
 Trust me, you don't wanna wait for 90 seconds to get your image out.